piam/bjc-course/curriculum/04-Internet/readings/01-internet.md

 Show your TA:

-1. A server that you found that is the furthest away in distance
+1. The server that is the furthest away in distance
-2. A server that you found that is the most hops away (can you get one longer than 20 hops?)
+2. The serverthat is the most hops away (can you get one longer than 20 hops?)
 3. Be able to explain why the times there and back can vary.
-4. Try to find a server that is the most hops away!
-Can you get one longer than 22?

 Page Load Analysis
 ------------------